rshipp/math-c/README.md

-Just a few simple math-related C programs and functions.
+Just a few simple math-related C and C++ programs and functions.
+These are written extremely pedantically in either Allman or OTB styles, with 4-space indentation.

 # Benchmarks for the factorial functions: